YusufLisawi/YusufLisawi/README.md

 - 👋 Hi, I’m @YusufLisawi
 - 👀 I’m interested in Web Developement
 - 🌱 I’m currently learning React and Laravel
-- 💞️ I’m looking to collaborate on anything cool about web dev or python
+- 💞️ I’m looking to collaborate on anything cool about web dev
 - 📫 How to reach me:
             Instagram: @yusufisawi
             FaceBook: Yusuf Isawi